JLX0/MetaLLM-GPT/README.md

 # Introduction

-MetaGPT is an application that automatically generates Python codes based on GPT (as used in ChatGPT).
+MetaLLM-GPT is an application that automatically generates Python codes based on GPT (as used in ChatGPT).

 While the naive GPT model (as used in ChatGPT) can generate Python codes, the code it generates often contains errors.
-Compared to ChatGPT, MetaGPT tests the generated/managed codes locally and automatically ensures that the code can run smoothly and meet certain expectations.
+Compared to ChatGPT, MetaLLM-GPT tests the generated/managed codes locally and automatically ensures that the code can run smoothly and meet certain expectations.

-Compared to [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT), MetaGPT is more specialized in generating Python codes.
-By leveraging metaprogramming, MetaGPT is more stable and easier to use.
+Compared to [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT), MetaLLM-GPT is more specialized in generating Python codes.
+By leveraging metaprogramming, MetaLLM-GPT is more stable and easier to use.

-MetaGPT combines metaprogramming (in Python) and large language models (LLMs) (GPT).
+MetaLLM-GPT combines metaprogramming (in Python) and large language models (LLMs) (GPT).
 * [Metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming) refers to the
 programming method which involves one program (the meta program) writing another program (the target program).